kaust-vislab/Inshimtu-basic/README.md

 Note: Failure to pause the simulation will prevent the first file from displaying.

 The environment that runs Inshimtu requires the same ParaView environment it was built with, plus the ParaView Python libraries.
-For now, use this module to update the PYTHONPATH:
+PYTHONPATH is set in the paraview module.

 ```
 module add dev-inshimtu